mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 To be clear, I think those are good points to cover; however, treating this as a checklist won't produce any lasting impact on participants.
-We've all been to many meetings where we want to get back to work.
-For that reason, an intentional facilitated approach is required to make these points come to life and spark real and honest discussion, as well as to work through conflict.
+We've all been to many meetings where we just want to get back to work.
+For that reason, an intentional facilitated approach is required to make these points come to life and spark real and honest discussion.

 ### Team Introductions Can Serve as a Way to Communicate Organizational and Team Culture